ibm-cloud-docs/EventStreams/sla.md

 In a multi-zone region deployment the {{site.data.keyword.messagehub}} service is provided with availability of 99.99% on the Enterprise plan.
 For more information about the SLA for high availability services in {{site.data.keyword.Bluemix_notm}}, see [Service Level Agreements for {{site.data.keyword.Bluemix_notm}} (Public Cloud)](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en){: external}.

 When the {{site.data.keyword.messagehub}} service is run in a non-highly available configuration, such as [single zone locations](#sla_szr), the availability is 99.9%.
 For more information about the SLA for non-highly availabile services in {{site.data.keyword.Bluemix_notm}}, see [Service Level Agreements for {{site.data.keyword.Bluemix_notm}} (Public Cloud)](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en){: external}.

-## Satellite plan
-{: #sla_satellite}

-The {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}}  plan provides a highly available architecture by multi-zone region deployment.
-In a multi-zone location, with the correct IaaS configurations, the {{site.data.keyword.messagehub}} service can be distributed across three availability zones, which means that the cluster is resilient to the failure of a single zone or any component within that zone.

-For customer-managed infrastructure, Tier 1 SLA (99.9%) applies for the service layer of {{site.data.keyword.messagehub}} on {{site.data.keyword.Bluemix_notm}} Satellite.
-For more details, see [section 7.3 of IBM Terms](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en).

 ## How do we measure it?
 {: #sla_measure}